mnoorenberghe/mozscreenshots/README.md

 * `scrot` for Linux screenshots

 # running mozscreenshots
 The tool will setup the browser in every possible combination of the specified configuration sets (e.g. `WindowSize`) and take a screenshot.
 Note that the order of the sets affects the order that the configurations are setup.
 If no sets are specified, the default is: `SystemTheme Tabs WindowSize Toolbars LightweightThemes`.
+To output the list of valid sets, use `--list-sets`.

 ## Running from source: